 Please note: this article is an overview only and intended for readers who are not ornithologists (bird experts).
 If you want to dive into the nitty-gritty behind each method, or learn about other methods, more resources are provided below.
 We also have pages on monitoring native bats and monitoring reptiles and amphibians.

 Which birds you monitor will depend on the area, the season, the weather, bird behaviour and habitat(s).

 If you need some guidance on identifying birds, Birds NZ is an online encyclopaedia filled with photos, descriptions, locations, and audio recordings of native birds (see their ‘identify that bird’ guide on the homepage).
-Manaaki Whenua – Landcare Research also has a useful summary of local birds (both native and introduced) and some quick ways to identify them.
+Manaaki Whenua – Landcare Research also has a useful summary of local birds (both native and introduced), including bird calls.

 See further down the page for more resources and links.

 It is important to note that there are often different names for NZ birds.
 Which name(s) to use depends on the context, e.g. regional, academic, social.
 Different iwi may also have their own name for a bird.

 There is some jargon associated with bird monitoring: for example, a census is an exact (or complete) count of a population within a small, specific area, usually involving birds that are easy to spot and not particularly mobile.
 A survey is an estimate (or incomplete count) based on observing a sample population over a particular period of time.
 All surveys involve certain biases (the time of day chosen, assumptions made by the person observing, etc.).

 Surveys are able to be carried out by ‘citizen scientists’ (i.e. anyone who’s willing) and are vitally important indicators of local bird populations and also of the wider environment.